[Updated Feb 16, 2024, see notes in square brackets.]

 I should have planned for:

 What happens in the rest of the book?
-Given my one-minute pitch didn’t tell the ending of the story, this is such an obvious question.
-Of course, I knew the answer, but I floundered.
-I have spent hours writing a one-page synopsis, which explains the entire plot, but I hadn’t rehearsed it verbally.
+My one-minute pitch didn’t tell the ending of the story, so one agent asked about it.
+Of course, I knew the answer, but I floundered because I hadn’t rehearsed it.
+Make sure you describe the whole book.

 Thank you to ASA and Writer’s Victoria for arranging this event.
 Thank you to the agents and publishers for being so encouraging.
 I hope my pointers help others to prepare for future speed dating.